astro-group-bristol/Gradus.jl/docs/src/overview/examples.md

 # define point function which filters geodesics that intersected the accretion disc
 # and use those to calculate redshift
-pf = Gradus.ConstPointFunctions.redshift ∘ Gradus.ConstPointFunctions.filter_intersected
+pf = ConstPointFunctions.redshift ∘ ConstPointFunctions.filter_intersected

 img = rendergeodesics(
     m,